 Where do bed bugs come from?
 A new move-in, or visitors, even used furniture or clothing.

 Once a problem has been identified, be proactive so that other buildings do not become infected.
 A resident’s first reaction is to discard items in dumpsters and they end up in other units.
-Try not to alarm residence but somehow make them aware what to look for when bringing any items into their unit.
+We want to treat items, not discard them.
+Don’t be alarmed, because bed bugs are not that hard to kill.
+It just takes time to implement a thorough treatment.

 Resident preparation is important and perhaps the most difficult task of all.
 Usually, when chemical treatments are used, all clothes and bedding have to be washed in hot water and dried on high heat.
 For those situations, we can supply you with preparation information prior to the chemical application service.